prayas1993/CodingChallengeBeQuick/README.md

 - `sequences/sequences_optimized.txt`: Contains unique four-letter sequences.
 - `words/words_optimized.txt`: Lists the corresponding word for each sequence.

 Both solutions achieve the same goal but differ in their implementation and efficiency.
-Below is an explanation of how each solution works and why the second solution is more efficient.
+Below is an explanation of how each solution works and why the second solution is more efficient.Additionally, an object-oriented approach is provided for better modularity and reusability.

 ---